China Merchants Group

-China Merchants Group Limited (招商局集团 (Zhaoshangju Jituan)) is a state-owned enterprise (SOE) of the People's Republic of China.
-The company operates under the auspices of the Chinese Ministry of Transport.
+China Merchants Group Limited (招商局集团 (Zhāoshāngjú Jítuán)) is a state-owned enterprise (SOE) of the People's Republic of China, operating under the auspices of the Government of China.

 Founded in 1872 as the China Merchants Steam Navigation Company in Shanghai, the firm has developed into one of China's leading SOEs since the 1980s and has expanded its global role as a result of China's Belt and Road Initiative in the early 2010s.
-In the Western media, China Merchants Group is mostly known for being criticized as a tool for China's alleged debt-trap diplomacy and its legal disputes with DP World, another port operator, regarding concession rights at the Port of Djibouti.
+Its principal business segments span ports and logistics, finance, real estate, and marine equipment manufacturing; the latter is conducted through its wholly-owned subsidiary China Merchants Shipbuilding Industry Group (CMI), one of China's leading state-owned shipbuilding conglomerates.

+The group has drawn Western media criticism related to the Belt and Road Initiative at Hambantota Port in Sri Lanka and disputes with DP World over the Port of Djibouti.

 Beginnings and growth (1872–1978)

 Early history

 China Merchants Steam Navigation Company was a shipping company founded on 16 December 1872 by the then Viceroy of Zhili Li Hongzhang, who was also concurrently serving as Commissioner of the Beiyang Fleet.
 Its purpose was to capture part of the international trade, which had been virtually monopolized by foreign companies based in Treaty ports.
 80% of the company's start-up capital was provided by native Chinese, making this the first transportation company using modern technology not based on foreign ownership.
 It obtained government support and received a monopoly contract to transport the tribute grain from the Yangzi Valley to the capital city of Beijing.
 The company also received loans from government sources and monopoly rights that prevented the founding of rival Chinese steamship companies.

 Initially, Li Hongzhang appointed Zhu Qiang (朱其昂) as manager at the Shanghai office, assisted by his younger brother Zhu Qizhao (朱其詔).
 The Zhu brothers and extended family had a large and successful sea-going junk business, shipping sand, rice and other cargoes along the regional coast.
 Zhu Qiang had already purchased an official rank as a sub-Prefect in Zhejiang.